 Commercial litigation forms the core of Dan’s practice.
 Having worked as a commercial litigator for Herbert Smith in London and Conyers Dill & Pearman in the British Virgin Islands before practising at the Bar, his experience in this field is considerably in advance of his year of call.

 Dan’s commercial practice is a broad one: it encompasses all types of business and corporate disputes across a variety of industry sectors, including financial services, retail, consumer goods, manufacturing, commodities and energy amongst others.
-Dan deals with the full range of commercial legal issues, ranging from contractual matters, shareholder and partnership disputes, allegations of negligence, breach of directors’ duties and breach of trust, commercial fraud including the economic torts and issues of accessory liability (areas in which he has a particular interest) and corporate or personal insolvency.
+Dan deals with the full range of commercial legal issues, ranging from contractual matters, shareholder and partnership disputes, allegations of negligence, breach of directors’ duties and breach of trust, commercial fraud including the economic torts and issues of accessory liability (areas in which he has a particular interest), insurance and re-insurance and corporate insolvency.
 His work often has an international element to it, and he has significant experience of advising on substantive and procedural conflicts of law issues and is comfortable engaging with foreign law.
 He is also regularly instructed to deal with time critical or complex interim applications, such as freezing injunctions, search and seizure orders, anti-suit injunctions and Norwich Pharmacal orders.

 Further, thanks to his City background – he worked in the front and back offices of two leading investments banks before training as a lawyer – as well as his economics degree, Dan is highly numerate and well suited to more sophisticated corporate or financial disputes.